 Sometimes a simple repair can be done to fix a leak from the tank or replace a part.
 There are other times when you might need to replace the entire fill valve or ballcock assembly.
 With this latter problem, it might be more cost-effective to replace the toilet.

 When a few repairs will be enough to solve the problem, there is no reason to spend the extra money to buy a new toilet.
 However, when you are always fixing leaks or continually have clogs you will want to reevaluate your situation.
 If the cost of repairs is close to the cost of replacement, it’s smarter to invest in a new toilet.

 If you feel your toilet wobbles or rocks, this can be a concern.
 It could be a simple matter of tightening some bolts.
 But you could also have a more serious problem if there has been a leak that has rotted away the floor.
 Broken jets, bad seals, rusted bolts, and broken flanges often go overlooked until the floor around your toilet begins to soften.
 Depending on the problem, it’s a good time to replace the toilet when you remove it to repair the flooring.

-More people are realizing the benefit of replacing their toilet to conserve water and save money.
-Getting a newer model or high-efficiency toilet are popular choices since home values can increase with “green” upgrades.
+More people are realizing the benefit of replacing their toilets to conserve water and save money.
+Getting a newer model or high-efficiency toilet is a popular choice since home values can increase with “green” upgrades.
 In 1994, national regulations set water flush rates so modern toilets use less than 1.6 gallons per flush.
-High efficiency toilets use even less water.
+High-efficiency toilets use even less water.
 If your toilet has not been replaced since 1994, you can save quite a bit of money by saving water.